QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 A key benefit of using Julia is that you can compose various packages, types, and techniques, without making changes to your underlying source

-As an example, consider if we want to solve the model with a higher-precision, as floating points cannot be distinguished beyond the machine epsilon for that type,
+As an example, consider if we want to solve the model with a higher-precision, as floating points cannot be distinguished beyond the machine epsilon for that type

 In Julia, this number can be calculated as